Big data and college admissions, college essay tips, the facts about athletic scholarships and more.

 Cristiana Quinn makes the case for choosing a state university in her article on GoLocal/Worcester.

-If your student meets the admissions requirements of an Ivy League college, shouldn’t she apply and go if accepted?
+If your student meets the admissions requirements of an Ivy League college, shouldn’t they apply and go if accepted?
 Not necessarily, according to Frank Bruni in his op-ed piece for the New York Times, where he gives reasons for passing on an Ivy acceptance.

 The college essay We all want to know what admissions officers are looking for in the anxiety-inducing college admissions essay.
 Eric J. Furda, Dean of Admissions at the University of Pennsylvania, gives us a glimpse in a post on Page217, in which his staffers share their advice on the essay.

-Dr. Lynn F. Jacobs and Jeremy S. Hyman share the 14 habits of top college students on University Parent.
+College success Dr. Lynn F. Jacobs and Jeremy S. Hyman share the 14 habits of top college students on University Parent.

 Managing money in college For many teens, college is the first time they’ll be handling their own money.
 Michael Schramm explains how to help your kids manage their money at college in his article for USA Today.